 Years of Experience

 For those with five to nine years of experience, average earnings amount to about $92K per year.
 Between the one and five year mark, median pay is around $69K annually.
 When we consider tenure, a substantial portion of employees (38 percent) have been working for 10-19 years and make $103K per year on average.

 When it comes to location, the highest average paycheck ($114K annually) can be spotted in Baton Rouge, La.; Houston, Texas ($114K), Allentown, Pa. (about $96K), and Carlsbad, Calif. (approximately $91K) are the next top-paying cities.
 Approaching the lower end of the pay scale (at $88K) is Austin, Texas.
 By state, Air Products & Chemicals Inc. pays its Pennsylvania employees the most; the pay rate there is $97K per year.

 Certifications and Degrees

-The best-paying skill to have in this role appears to be SAP Human Resources; employees who claim this ability report median compensation of approximately $133K per year.
-Project Management is a popular skill among Air Products & Chemicals Inc. workers, with roughly a fifth of those surveyed reporting using it on the job.
+The highest-paying skill to have may be Financial Analysis; employees who claim proficiency also report a higher average salary of about $134K per year.
+A relatively widespread skill at Air Products & Chemicals Inc. is Project Management; just under a fifth of employees use it for work.
 Employees also tend to know Operations Management, Microsoft Excel, and Microsoft Office round out the set of key employee skills.

 Benefits and Perks